morningsunshine0401/Ruun_protocol/README.md

 5. Run the necessary nodes and launch files as specified in the project documentation.

-You are now ready to use the RUUN Robotics Project in your ROS workspace.
+You are now ready to use the RUUN Protocol in your ROS workspace.
 For more information on how to use the project's components and integrate them into your robotic system, refer to the project's documentation and example implementations.